cynthiawangare/cynthiawangare/README.md

 - 👋 Hi, I’m @cynthiawangare
 - 👀 I’m interested in learning as much as i can
-- 🌱 I’m currently learning pthon
+- 🌱 I’m currently learning cloud and react
-- 💞️ I’m looking to collaborate on any android apps, python and websites
+- 💞️ I’m looking to collaborate on any of these projects
 - 📫 How to reach me.
 Through my email cynthiandirangu@gmail.com or profile

 <!---